WVURAIL/dspira-lessons/_posts/2020-08-04-Astronomy_VelocityCurve_Overview.md

     a.
 These 4 activities could be grouped together so that smaller groups could work with the horn telescope for the one hands on activity.

     b.
-The students may have had some of these experiences if other lesson mosdules have been done (Basic Observational Tools)
+The students may have had some of these experiences if other lesson modules have been done (Basic Observational Tools)

      **PART I** The students collect spectra at different galactic longitudes along the galactic plane in quadrants II and III.